nothings/stb/tests/oversample/README.md

 But you can play with it in the oversample.exe app.
-If you turn it on, white-on-black fonts become too thick (i.e. they become too bright), and black-on-white fonts become too thin (i.e. they are too dark).
+If you turn it on, white-on-black fonts become too thick (i.e. they become too bright), and black-on-white fonts become too thin (i.e. they are insufficiently dark).
 There is no way to adjust the font's inherent thickness (i.e. by switching to bold) to fix this for both; making the font thicker will make white text worse, and making the font thinner will make black text worse.
-Obviously you could use different fonts for light and dark cases, but this doesn't like a very good way for fonts to work.
+Obviously you could use different fonts for light and dark cases, but this doesn't seem like a very good way for fonts to work.

 Multiple people who have experimented with this independently (me, Fabian Giesen,and Maxim Shemanarev of Anti-Grain Geometry) have all